dialog-semiconductor/py_ble_manager/docs/architecture.md

 ### ble_devices

-The [ble_devices]( #ble_devices) directory contains the primary classes enabling a user to interact with the python BLE framework, namely the `BleCentral` and `BlePeripheral` classes.
+The [ble_devices](#ble_devices) directory contains the primary classes enabling a user to interact with the python BLE framework, namely the `BleCentral` and `BlePeripheral` classes.
 These classes provide methods to exercise BLE functionality for a central or peripheral application respectively.

 For example, the `BleCentral` class implements methods for scanning, connecting, browsing, pairing, reading, writing, etc.

 `BleCentral` and `BlePeripheral` both inherit from the `BleDeviceBase` class, which implements functionality common to both central and peripheral devices.

-The method signatures of these classes are anagolous to their SDK10 counterparts.
+The method signatures of these classes are analogous to their SDK10 counterparts.
 For example, the scan start function in SDK10 is defined as:

 ```C
 ble_error_t ble_gap_scan_start(gap_scan_type_t type, gap_scan_mode_t mode, uint16_t interval,